hrosicka/PythonBasicsTurtle/README.md

-# UcimSePython03Turtle
+# PythonBasicsTurtle
-## Drawing using Python Turtle
+Drawing using Python Turtle